zonemaster/zonemaster/docs/specifications/test-data/DNSSEC-TP/dnssec16.md

 * Zone: "cds-invalid-rrsig.dnssec16.xa."
   * The zone has a *Valid DNSKEY Record* (key 1).
-  * The zone has one *Valid CDS Record*, that matches key 1, but the RRSIG of the CDS RRset has has expired.
+  * The zone has one *Valid CDS Record*, that matches key 1, but the RRSIG of the CDS RRset has expired.

 ### CDS-MATCHES-NO-DNSKEY
 * Zone: "cds-matches-no-dnskey.dnssec16.xa."